salverde/clip-on/README.md

 ## Attribution

-Clipon wouldn't exist without the help and shoulders of [Thoughtbot](https://thoughtbot.com/) and their [Suspenders](https://github.com/thoughtbot/suspenders) template.
+Clipon wouldn't look as stylish without the support of [Suspenders](https://github.com/thoughtbot/suspenders) worn by [thoughbot](http://thoughbot.com).

 ## About Bowtie Agency